March Break Camps in Toronto

 Various Locations

-While TAC Sports is best known for its athletic offerings, its five locations in and around Toronto offer everything from swimming to soccer to computer coding.
+While TAC Sports is best known for its athletic offerings, its many locations in and around Toronto offer everything from swimming to soccer to computer coding.
 While a few camps are full, there are still some great options available.
-They include Adventure Camp for kids ages three-and-a-half to six at Havergal College (1451 Avenue Rd., Toronto); Multi-Sport for kids ages seven to 12 at De La Salle College (131 Farnham Ave., Toronto); and Lego Robotics Camp for kids seven to 12 at TFS – Canada's International School (306 Lawrence Ave.
-E., Toronto).
+They include programs for kids ages three-and-a-half to six at Havergal College (1451 Avenue Rd., Toronto), for ages seven to 12 at De La Salle College (131 Farnham Ave., Toronto); and Bishop Strachan (298 Lonsdale Rd.).
 Pricing varies by camp.

 RELATED POSTS